 We want to help you get stitching for Christmas by planning your projects early.
-If you are starting to think about what cross stitch projects you are going to give as Christmas gifts it’s probably worth considering how to mount and frame your cross stitch projects too.
+If you are starting to think about what cross stitch projects you are going to give as Christmas gifts it’s probably worth considering how to mount and how to frame cross stitch projects, too.

-You could also decorate the actual hoop by painting, decoupage or staining, before framing your work.
+You can also decorate the actual hoop by painting, decoupage or staining, before framing your work.
 Have a look at our instructions for decorating embroidery hoops for inspiration.

 When you are looking for a frame for your finished piece it really isn’t necessary to buy a brand new one.
 Scouring framed pictures in charity shops and car boot sales can reveal some great frames at a fraction of the cost.
 Simply take out the existing image and replace with your own mounted cross stitch.

-Easy – ready to be put on a wall!
+Easy and ready to be put on a wall!